Mount Fox, Queensland: Education

 Mount Fox State School is a government primary (Early Childhood-6) school for boys and girls at 2957 Mt Fox Road (18.8190°S 145.7945°E).
 In 2016, the school had an enrolment of 5 students with 2 teachers (1 full-time equivalent) and 4 non-teaching staff (1 full-time equivalent).
 In 2018, the school had an enrolment of 5 students with 2 teachers (1 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).

-There is no secondary school in Mount Fox.
-The nearest secondary school is Ingham State High School in Ingham to the north-east.
+There are no secondary schools in Mount Fox.
+The nearest government secondary school is Ingham State High School in Ingham to the north-east.